Daniel-KM/Omeka-S-module-Cartography/README.md

 The annotations uses the [web annotation vocabulary].

-The class `ogc:WKTLiteral` and the property `geo:asWKT` of the ontologies of the [Open Geospatial consortium] are used.
-They may be converted into the [geovocab] vocabulary (`ngeo:Geometry`) if needed.

 #### Locate georeferenced images

 The base maps of the tab "Locate" can be customized.
 Just set it as js in the